ydrisR/hydrophone/docs/README.md

 - _i18nTemplatesPath_: where the HTML templates for emails reside
 - _allowPatientResetPassword_: toggle to allow/disallow patient to reset their password (if disallowed, a specific mail is sent to the patient)
 - _patientPasswordResetUrl_: URL where the instructions for the patient to reset his email are
-- _testEmail_: email address to be used for sending sanity check emails

 ### sesEmail